author logo, Pat Cryer, webmaster

 The school blazer worn with a striped summer dress.

-Details of photos courtesy of Sally Lawson(formerly Sally Porte).
+Photos courtesy of Sally Lawson(formerly Sally Porte).

 My mother, like many mothers in those years of austerity, always made my summer dresses, but it was a difficult task because the required material was moygashel which frayed very badly indeed.
 Numerous mothers must have complained, as in later years the fabric was changed to a lighter weight cotton.
 The three colours, though, were still allowed, which did strike me as strange.